Seattle Negligent Security Lawyer

 Violent crimes such as assault, robbery, and sexual assault can occur anywhere and at any time – even in public places where you should feel safe.
 Businesses and property owners have an obligation to ensure that proper security measures are in place to protect patrons and tenants; if they fail to do so, then you may have a valid negligent security claim against them.
-A lawyer can help you make this determination and file a claim if appropriate.
+A Seattle negligent security lawyer at Mickelsen Dalton can help you make this determination and file a claim if appropriate.

 Negligent security is when property owners fail to take reasonable steps to protect visitors from foreseeable criminal activity on the premises.
 Examples of negligent security include inadequate lighting in parking lots, unlocked exterior doors, broken locks or windows, lack of security personnel or surveillance systems, failure to respond quickly enough to emergencies, and other safety issues.